nisalperera/wenn-skill-test/README.md

 Then a tar ball should be created including all the files and folders mentioned above.
 It should be ziped.

+Created ziped tar balls should be uploaded to a S3 bucket where the sagemaker can download from.

 After that either using console, sagemaker SDK or AWS CLI we can deploy models in AWS Sagemaker.

 Model deployment architecture will be as follows;